imogen-rickert/migration_happiness/README.md

 - [Links](#links)

 ## Project_Description
 Our group wanted to explore possible correlations between migration and happiness.
+We merged several csv files from various sources to look for trends, check for correlations and conduct analyses.
+We utilised Python for table merging, data cleaning, to check correlations and to make regression analyses and we utilised Tableau to visualise our results.

 ## Questions_&_Hypotheses